kriya-finance/code-test-backend/Readme.md

 * Confidential Invoice Discount
 * Business Loans

 Each product has different application criteria and is hosted in its very own microservice.
 Sloth Enterprise provides a single service : `ProductApplicationService` as a nexus for these 3 microservices.
 The said service is hosted in this project.
+We are looking at adding more products and realised that the code isn't well written or extensible.

 ---